MarkPearlCoZa/Blog_General/_posts/2019-07-23-Mentoring-graduate-software-developers.md

 ### Learn how to scaffold effectively

-## Kata's are useful but can get boring
+## Coding katas are useful but can get boring

 ## Looking at code is often better than talking about code